Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-Sure Nintendo pushed the interactive envelope and the Xbox was green but PlayStation was always stupid slick, the unspoken epitome of single-stone style.
+Sure Nintendo pushed the interactive envelope and Microsoft's Xbox was green but PlayStation was always stupid slick, the unspoken epitome of single-stone style.

-Or, at least, it was unspoken until Travis Scott was tapped as a PlayStation 5 ambassador, launching the console in late 2020 with flashy ads, merch, and a collaborative Nike Dunk that's rarer than anything this side of the original PlayStation Air Forces.
+Or, at least, it was unspoken until Travis Scott was tapped as a PlayStation 5 ambassador, launching the console in late 2020 with flashy ads, merch, and a collaborative Nike Dunk that's rarer than anything this side of the original PlayStation Air Forces, which cost only a little more than the collaborative Balenciaga x PlayStation collection (yes, this was a real thing).

 This all reinforces PlayStation's status as the closest thing that gaming has to a "streetwear" brand.
 You don't see anyone lusting over the Xbox adidas or Nintendo PUMAs — only PS has the sauce.